Title

 Ramon Magsaysay's Executive Order No. 180 mandates the eviction of alien farmers from the Mount Data National Park and Central Cordillera Forest Reserve, allowing Filipino vegetable farmers to acquire land titles under strict conditions to promote conservation and legal compliance.

-All Filipino vegetable farmers who have occupied and cultivated farm lots within the Mount Data National Park and Central Cordillera Forest reservations are eligible to acquire titles under the conditions stated in the Order.
+They must be Filipino vegetable farmers who have occupied and cultivated farm lots within the Mount Data National Park and Central Cordillera Forest reservations; then they must comply with the improvement/terracing and conservation conditions specified in EO No. 180.

-The top or flat portions shall be terraced, improved, and cultivated to prevent soil erosion, while the steep slopes should be planted with trees, paspallum grass, or other vegetation cover.
+The top or crown must be terraced, improved, and cultivated to prevent soil erosion; the steep hillsides must be planted to trees and/or paspallum grass and other vegetation cover.

-The committee consists of a representative each from the Director of Forestry, Director of Lands, Director of Soil Conservation, and a private citizen of the region named by the Secretary of Agriculture and Natural Resources.
+A representative of the Director of Forestry; a representative of the Director of Lands; a representative of the Director of Soil Conservation; and a private citizen of the region named by the Secretary of Agriculture and Natural Resources.

-The National Bureau of Investigation, the Anti-Dummy Board, the Department of Agriculture and Natural Resources, and the Bureau of Internal Revenue are directed to work jointly on investigations and prosecutions.
+The National Bureau of Investigation, the Anti-Dummy Board, the Department of Agriculture and Natural Resources, and the Bureau of Internal Revenue.

 Analyze Cases Smarter, Faster